zackrylangford/zackrylangford/README.md

 [CloudZack](https://cloudzack.com) and [StitchJournal](https://stitchjournal.com) are my two main projects currently.
 I also recently started playing around with OpenAI and am playing around with the capabilities with my project [August](https://github.com/zackrylangford/openai-chatgpt)

 ## [CloudZack](https://cloudzack.com)
-I started CloudZack in 2022 with the goal of helping people use the power of the cloud to improve their lives and businesses.
+With the goal of empowering users to use cloud technology to its fullest potential, CloudZack was born in 2022.
+CloudZack has recently lauched the StitchJournal application - an innovative app that makes it easy for users to track their progress on stitching projects.
+With other innovative products on the horizon, we're excited to see what the future holds!

 <div align="center">